 Keep in mind the fact that cooking removes the alcohol and leaves behind the complexity and flavor.
 Your Spiced Tequila Poached Pears will no longer contain any alcohol, but the flavor is unique (and spectacular).

-- whole cinnamon, star anise, cloves (not pictured above)
+- whole spices - I use cinnamon, star anise, cloves (not pictured below).

 - pomegranate juice